Berwick-upon-Tweed

 The town that changed hands 14 times ...

-You would not believe it from walking around its peaceful streets or strolling along the battlements of its famous castle, but for the last 155 years the Northumbrian town of Berwick-upon-Tweed has been at war.
+You would not believe it from walking around its peaceful streets or strolling along the battlements of its famous castle, but it is said that for the last 155 years the Northumbrian town of Berwick-upon-Tweed has been at war.
 And it's not with the 'obvious' enemy, either.

 When the Crimean War was declared in 1853, the town was mentioned specifically in the Declaration of War, which Queen Victoria apparently signed "Victoria, Queen of Great Britain, Ireland, Berwick-upon-Tweed and all British Dominions".